-The University of North Carolina Asheville’s eighth Chancellor is Nancy J. Cable, a nationally recognized leader in higher education, educational access, financial aid and affordability, and liberal arts and sciences curricula.
+The University of North Carolina Asheville’s eighth Chancellor is Nancy J. Cable, a nationally recognized leader in both private and public higher education, with a strong record of leadership in higher education financial aid and affordability and a proven national advocacy to the enduring importance of a liberal arts and sciences undergraduate education.
 A native of Ohio with degrees in history from Marietta College, the University of Vermont and a Ph.D. from the University of Virginia, Chancellor Cable assumed her duties at UNC Asheville in August of 2018.

 Dr. Cable’s former leadership positions in higher education were at Denison University where she was faculty member and Dean.
 She served as Dean at Guilford College in Greensboro and was the Dean of Admission and Financial Aid at Davidson College for 15 years.
 (She says “the most famous thing she ever did was to admit Steph Curry to Davidson.”)
 Dr. Cable was the Vice President for Development in the College of Engineering at the University of Virginia, her alma mater, and served as Interim President at Bates College in Maine.
 Prior to her current work at UNC Asheville, Dr. Cable was president of the Arthur Vining Davis Foundations, a leading national philanthropy that provides grant funding to colleges and universities, to public television documentaries and children’s television programs.